 You might’ve seen products labeled as compostable popping up on shelves lately and wondered what exactly that means or how you would go about doing it.
 Many companies proudly boast composability as a benefit of the product you’re purchasing, but what are the benefits of composting?
-In this post, we’ll discuss the basics of how to compost, its uses, and its benefits, and give you composting tips.
+In this post, we’ll discuss the basics of how to compost, its uses and its benefits, and give you composting tips.

 Photo by Markus Spiske

 Composting is a process where microbial (bacterial and fungal) decomposition breaks down certain organic matter into nutrient rich matter.
 It works through a simple equation: browns + greens + water = compost.
 Start with equal parts of each.
 If it’s not turning out how you expected, just adjust the materials in your compost bin.
 If the compost is wet and slimy, there’s too much water and browns (twigs, dead leaves, etc.) should be added.
 If the compost looks like a pile of dead leaves, there’s not enough water.
 Water doesn’t necessarily have to be the stuff you drink.
 It can also be liquid or moisture from fruits and veggies, for example.

 If you have plants, one of the most popular compost uses is as a free alternative to buying expensive fertilizers or enriched soils.
 It also makes use of food waste--a critical issue that continues to affect landfills.

 Composting keeps compostable materials out of our overwhelmed landfills, where they would release methane.
 Methane that is released into the atmosphere before it is burned is a greenhouse gas that is harmful to our environment.What can I compost?

 - Coffee grinds

 - Tea leaves and paper tea bags